 - Located at the center of Beijing is the world’s largest public square, Tiananmen Square.
 Here the National Museum of China, Monument of the People’s Heroes, and the Great Hall of the People are located.
 Thousands of people visit the square each day.

 - Zhengyangmen Gate or Qianmen is located south of Tiananmen square.
 The colorful building once guarding the city center is very noticeable among the surrounding tan and gray skyscrapers.

-- The Tiananmen Square garden with perfectly trimmed pink, red, and green hedges pepper the grass near waves of purple, pink, and red flowers is across the square from the Monument of the People’s Heroes.
-This light gray memorial constructed of marble and granite towers ten stories high.
+- The Tiananmen Square garden with perfectly trimmed pink, red, and green hedges peppering the grass near waves of purple, pink, and red flowers is across the square from the Monument of the People’s Heroes.
+This light gray memorial constructed of marble and granite stands 10 stories high.

 - On the far side of the square, a line of red flags lead visitors to the Great Hall of the People, an important building in China where many diplomatic and state affairs are settled.